10 Engaging ESL Halloween Activities for a Frightfully Fun Lesson

 9. Favorite Halloween Movie

 Halloween is primarily an American tradition filled with pumpkins and trick-or-treating.
-Keep in mind that your ESL students will probably come from other countries, so they may not celebrate October 31st at all.
+Keep in mind that your ESL students will probably come from other countries, so they may not celebrate Halloween or may celebrate differently.
 Using Halloween as an example, instruct them to prepare a few sentences describing a tradition in their home country.
 Ask them if there’s a specific date, typical food, and traditional decor, as is the case with Halloween in the United States.
 For example, students from Mexico can dive into Dia de los Muertos, while those from China can describe their New Year.
-This oral activity is a great way to practice grammar, vocabulary, and pronunciation
+This oral activity is a great way to practice grammar, vocabulary, and ESL pronunciation.

 Halloween is one of those traditions that can be very enjoyable for ESL teachers.
 Whether you’re preparing online lessons or teaching at the front of a classroom, there are many fun and interesting activities to guarantee a memorable spooky season.